German (GERM)

 Continuation of German 101.
 A foundation in listening, speaking, reading, writing, and culture.

-Attributes: GE IA Communication-Language Arts, LE-S1 Written and Oral Communication
+Attributes: LE-S1 Written and Oral Communication

 Lecture/Discussion Hours: 4